conorrankine/bullviso/README.md

 ```

 generates (up to a maximum of) the six lowest-energy conformational isomers of each of the 15 unique constitutional isomers of dibutylbullvalene.

+The energy minimisation (or '*geometry optimisation*') can be carried out using either the Universal Forcefield (UFF) or Merck Molecular Forcefield (MMFF), and this can be toggled using the `-ff [FORCEFIELD]` flag.
+BULLVISO uses the UFF by default.

 BULLVISO prunes similar conformational isomers by root-mean-square deviation (RMSD) thresholding; the default RMSD threshold is 0.5 Angstrom, although this can be set to an alternative (*e.g.* tighter or looser) threshold using the `-rmsd [PRUNE_RMS_THRESH]` flag.
 Any conformational isomers that have an RMSD lower than the RMSD threshold when evaluated against any of the conformational isomers already generated are pruned (*i.e.* discarded).